 Japanese encephalitis is a disease spread via mosquito bites but actually originates in pigs and birds and is passed to mosquitoes when they bite infected animals.
 It is then transferred to humans on a second bite.
-The Japanese Encephalitis Vaccineis recommended for some travellers to rural areas in the Pacific Islands, southeast Asia and the Far East.
+The Japanese Encephalitis Vaccines recommended for some travelers to rural areas in the Pacific Islands, Southeast Asia and the Far East.
 If you want to learn more about the vaccination and book an appointment, then contact Miles Pharmacy’s travel clinic in Ashtead.

 Is Japenese Encephalitis serious?

 For those that catch the disease, mostly the illness is not severe and has symptoms similar to that of a cold or flu virus.
 However, for in every 250 people, the consequences can be serious and usually require admission to hospital.

 The virus can spread to the brain and cause interference with or loss of speech, uncontrollable body tremors and muscle weakness or paralysis.
 1 in 3 people who develop more serious symptoms will die as a result of the disease and around half will be left with permanent impairment including brain damage.